agera-sdk/previous-version-2/README.md

     - _Building nodes:_ All node kinds are constructed given a callback that takes the node kind itself as `Arc<K>`.
 This allows writing `K::new(|k| k.set_something(v).set_some_other(v))` instead of `K::new().to::<K>().set_something(v).set_some_other(v)`, not to count that the latter will discard the returned `Node`, being useless.
 Also, since the kind constructors return a `Node`, you're also able to chain base `Node` methods.
     - _Markup:_ building nodes is normally possible via `::new`, however it'd be nice to have a macro like follows for use in reactive components (`markup!`):
       - https://users.rust-lang.org/t/generic-markup-macro/97830
+      - Use a procedural macro for this: https://doc.rust-lang.org/reference/procedural-macros.html
+        - UI components must define attributes through `set_` prefixed methods and their rendered node must contain a `NodeOutlet`, which is a node that is replaced by child nodes from the markup.
       - `<Svg src="path"/>` would work like `Svg::from_file`.
     - _Button:_ The `Button` node kind has variants, such as `primary()`, `secondary()` and `warning()`.
       - Highly-customized buttons are often created as user UI components.